spcourse/python/en/functional-programming/10 functional programming.md

 # Functional programming

 Functional programming is the process of building software by composing so-called "pure" functions.
 These functions avoid having interactions outside of their own scope and as such have no side-effects.
-All these functions do, is somehow transform an input into an output.
+All these functions do is somehow transform an input into an output.
 We will discuss some higher-order functions that abide by the principles of functional programming that can be used to manipulate lists.

 When manipulating lists, we often find ourselves writing more or less the same code in different applications.
 In fact most list operations can be categorized in three main patterns: *map*, *filter* and *reduce*.
 Here, we will discuss those patterns one by one and understand their use cases.